andreaso/hv4gha/README.md

 manage a GitHub App's private RSA key.
 More precisely, the library provides the following pieces of functionality.

-* Perform initial import of the App's private key into Vault
+* Perform initial one-way import of the App's private key into Vault
+* Issue (short-lived) GitHub Access Token
-* Have Vault sign the needed JWT and then request a GitHub Access Token
+  * Have Vault sign a JWT using the App's private key
+  * Exchange that JWT for a GitHub Access Token

+Conceptually Vault here fills the role of an HSM or a Cloud KMS.

 See [Authenticating as a GitHub App installation (GitHub Docs)][3] for context.